Basic Science Anatomy

 Pontine reticulospinal Medial Pontine reticular formation Ipsilateral Extensor facilitation Contributes to decerebrate rigidity

-Medullary reticulospinal Medial Medullary reticular formation Bilateral Flexor facilitation Opposes pontine; balance = normal tone
+Medullary reticulospinal Medial Medullary reticular formation Predominantly ipsilateral (with bilateral component) Flexor facilitation Opposes pontine; balance = normal tone

 Tectospinal Medial Superior colliculus Contralateral Orienting head/neck to stimuli Cervical cord only; minimal clinical significance